33 years later, Eddie Murphy, Arsenio Hall return to Zamunda

 “He joked about it on ‘Saturday Night Live,’ about him versus Cosby and who’s America’s favorite dad now.
 But there’s something to that,” says Brewer.
 “If you’re ever around Eddie and his kids — and now his grandchild — you see that he’s truly a man who loves his family and does not need the public’s constant validation and appreciation to know who he is.”

-Family life figures prominently in Murphy’s newer stand-up material.
-A long-awaited return to performing in 2020 had been his intention before the pandemic hit.
+A long-awaited return to performing in 2020 had been Murphy's intention before the pandemic hit.
 Those plans haven’t been canceled; when live performance returns, Murphy says, “then we’ll do stand-up.”
 Until then, Murphy, a proud homebody, has found himself back where he started.

-“I had gotten off the couch to go to work.
-I said, ‘OK, let me get off this couch I’ve been on for eight years.
-Let me go do some work,’” Murphy says.
-“And we were rolling.
-We did everything we set out to do.
-The big thing was going back to ‘Saturday Night Live.’
-We was on a high.
-‘Coming 2 America’ was in the can.
-Then the whole world fell apart.”

 “I was all ready to go,” Murphy says, grinning, “and then I had to go sit back on the couch.”